Klimaatlas/KAPy/docs/tutorials/Tutorial01.md

 ## Goal

-To familiarise yourself with a minimum working example of setting up and running an analysis with KAPy.
+To familiarise yourself with KAPy via a minimum working example of setting up and running an analysis.

 ## Point of departure